Your partners to improve laying hen welfare; solving industry challenges and building stronger, sustainable flocks

 What We Do

-Stronger Flocks works with researchers, producers, and industry bodies to better understand keel bone fractures and support practical progress in reducing them.
+Stronger Flocks works with researchers, producers, and industry bodies to better understand keel bone fractures and support practical progress to reduce them.

 We are an early-stage organisation.
 We are currently focused on establishing partnerships and developing our research agenda.